-The current interest rate – displayed on the front of your rate notice – is 10% a year (for the 2012/2013 financial year).
+The current interest rate – displayed on the front of your rate notice – is 9% per annum (for the 2013/14 financial year).
 The City of Sydney may take legal action to recover unpaid rates and charge the cost of the action to the ratepayer.

 How your rates are spent

 The City of Sydney uses rates to pay for essential services, including: